 A similar concept has been implemented in a climate model based on Analytica.
 Adaptive agents in ICAM (Integrated Climate Assessment Model) apply or modify application of rules in the modeling process according to input they receive as the projections are developed.
 The same concept can extended to other contexts such as supermarket stocking policies that learn from consumer buying behavior linked to weather patterns, and even the performance of football teams over a season.

 More fun with ANNs in OR methods

 The potential for artificial neural networks is perhaps as big as for brains in general.
 Construction techniques already use the notions of adaptive resonance in which information bounces backwards and forwards between processing elements for further learning, and the Kohonen Net in which elements are in competition for the privilege of responding to input.
 Furthermore, by using databases of information about past decisions made by people experienced in certain businesses (mortgage evaluators, for example), neural networks can learn and achieve output results that have a high level of agreement with human experts.

 How far OR methods want to take neural networks is an open question.
 Some of the advances being made are based on the integration of fuzzy logic: in simplistic terms, this is the introduction of qualifications like ‘perhaps’, ‘usually’ and ‘on occasions’ as well as the binary ‘yes or no’ so dear to the heart of conventional numerical analysis.
 Even if this sounds vague (which is what it’s all about), it currently has applications in automotive engineering and job applicant screening, among others.

-If you’d like to know how Analytica, the modeling software from Lumina, is already helping organizations to build evolved, adaptive models, then try a thirty day free evaluation of Analytica to see what it can do for you.» Back
+If you’d like to know how Analytica, the modeling software from Lumina, is already helping organizations to build evolved, adaptive models, then try the free trial of Analytica to see what it can do for you.